onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

    .. toctree::
       :maxdepth: 1

-      ../../submodules/<your_repo>/docs/release-notes/index
+      ../../submodules/<your_repo>/docs/component-info/index

 When finished, you can request a commit to the doc project repository.
-Be sure to add the project leader of the docs project as a reviewr of the change you just pushed in gerrit.
+Be sure to add the PTL of the docs project as a reviewer of the change you just pushed in gerrit.

 .. code-block:: bash